pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

 COMMIT; -- or ROLLBACK;
 ```

-If a transaction isn't started and a multi-tuple statement is sent by the application, PgDog will return an error and abort the request.
+If a transaction isn't started and a multi-tuple statement are sent by the application, PgDog will return an error and abort the request.

 Requiring transactions ensures that if one of the `INSERT` statements fails, e.g., because of a unique constraint violation, the transaction can be rolled back, leaving the database in a consistent state.